 The following resources along the Project route have been identified as requiring special consideration during the construction and long-term operation of the Project.
-Measures to avoid and mitigate impacts to these resources will be developed in the Section 248 proceedings and associated environmental permits required for the Project.
-In addition, the EPSC Plan and RTE Protection Plans (to be developed where avoidance of RTE is not possible) will describe BMPs for safeguarding these resources during construction.
-Standard protocol includes limiting clearing methods to hand cutting, marking buffer areas in the field and on EPSC Plans, and identification of buffer areas likely to be encountered that day by the environmental inspector or construction supervisor.
+Measures to avoid and mitigate impacts to these resources are defined and described in the Section 248 petition materials, specifically the Report of Survey Results and Plan for Impact Avoidance and Minimization: Rare, Threatened, and Endangered Species, Necessary Wildlife Habitat, and Natural Communities, and associated environmental permits required for the Project.
+Where avoidance of rare plants was not possible, the Survey Results Report: Rare, Threatened, and Endangered Species, Necessary Wildlife Habitat, and Endangered Species, Necessary Wildlife Habitat, and Natural Communities include descriptions of best management practices ("BMPs") and site specific protocols where necessary for safeguarding rare plant habitats during construction.
+These sensitive areas and the vegetation management specifications for each will also be included on the EPSC Plan.
+Standard protocol includes limiting clearing methods to hand cutting, identifying resource buffer areas in the field and on EPSC Plans, and demarcation of buffer areas in the field prior to construction.

-Rare, Threatened, and Endangered ("RTE") Plant Species and State Significant Natural Communities
+Rare, Threatened, and Endangered Plant Species and State Significant Natural Communities

-TRC and VHB have been in regular consultation with VT Agency of Natural Resources (ANR) and VT Fish and Wildlife Department (FWD) with regard to RTE species and significant natural communities that may be impacted by the Project.
-In April of 2014, TRC (in collaboration with VHB, HDR, and Arrowwood Environmental) submitted the Rare, Threatened, and Endangered Species, Necessary Wildlife Habitat, and Natural Community Survey Program (survey program) to these agencies.
-Following the survey protocol in that program, RTE, significant natural communities, and necessary wildlife habitat were surveyed from May to September of 2014.
-No state-endangered or state-threatened species identified during field surveys will be impacted by the construction and long-term operation of this Project based on the current design.
+Regular consultation with Vermont Agency of Natural Resources ("ANR") Fish and Wildlife Department ("VT FWD") and Project representatives with regard to rare, threatened, and endangered ("RTE") species and significant natural communities that may be impacted by the Project has occurred throughout Project planning.
+In April of 2014, the Rare, Threatened, and Endangered Species, Necessary Wildlife Habitat, and Natural Community Survey Program ("Survey Program") for the Project was submitted to VT FWD for review and approval.
+According to the methods and protocols defined in the Survey Program, the RTE, significant natural communities, and necessary wildlife habitat surveys were completed between May and September of 2014.

+No state-endangered or state-threatened species that were identified during field surveys will be impacted by the construction or long-term operation of the Project based on the current location and design.
 No federally-endangered or federally-threatened species were encountered during the surveys.